robsmi-msfte/AVDBlueprint/README.md

 https://docs.microsoft.com/en-us/azure/governance/blueprints/how-to/manage-assignments-ps

+### Deployment Prefix Recommendations

-* If you need to delete a deployment with the intent of starting over with a new deployment, you will need to change the "Deployment Prefix" value in the "assign_default.json" file.
+If you need to delete a deployment with the intent of starting over with a new deployment, you will need to change the "Deployment Prefix" value in the "assign_default.json" file.
-  This file is used to prefix most of the Azure resources created during the deployment, including a [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) object.
+The "Deployment Prefix" parameter is used to prefix most of the Azure resources created during the deployment, including a [Key Vault](https://azure.microsoft.com/en-us/services/key-vault/) object.
 Azure Key Vault is used to store and retrieve cryptographic keys used by cloud apps and services, and as such is treated with great care in Azure.
 When an Azure Key Vault is deleted, it transitions to a "soft delete" state for a period of time, before actually being deleted.
-  While an Azure Key Vault is in soft delete state, another key vault cannot be created with the same name.
-Therefore, if you do not change your
-  Resource Prefix value for subsequent deployments, the subsequent deployments will fail with an error referencing Key Vault name.
+While an Azure Key Vault created by this Blueprint deployment is in soft delete state, that key vault cannot be purged.
+While a key vault exists in any state, another key vault cannot be created with the same name.
+Therefore, if you do not change your Resource Prefix value for subsequent deployments, the subsequent deployments will fail with an error referencing Key Vault name.

 * Create a Resource Group for your Blueprint resources During the Blueprint deployment process, you will be creating some resources that you may want to retain after the blueprint has been deployed.